Akamoha/OOP-Resources/Projects/eBay replica/README.txt

 ->Please do not search for "eBay use case" or "eBay class diagram" on google and blindly copy it.

-->You are are free to use any software you want to draw the UML diagrams, but the final diagram should be saved a PNG or a JPEG file
+->You are are free to use any software you want to draw the UML diagrams, but the final diagram should be saved as a PNG or a JPEG file

 ->Start working ASAP, Dont postpone your work to the final week.
-Good luck!

 I will post regarding all the frameworks that are expected to be used in this project in the next few days.
 Feel free to drop a mail if you have any queries.
 You will get a reply asap.
 Good luck!